Tw1ddle/BurstLinker/README.md

 > This is an untested experimental feature

 1. Git branch `/feature/render-script`
-2. Gradle sync, It will generate the required ScriptC.cpp
+2. Gradle sync, It will generate the required ScriptC_*.cpp
 3. Uncomment the line 64 of the /lib/CMakeLists.txt
 4. Run